Spa Land Busan: What to Expect, What to Bring & Is It Worth It

 From Centum City Station: Take exit 12, walk straight for about 110m, then turn right to Spa Land’s entrance.
 It’s about a 2-3 minute walk.

-The location makes it easy to combine your spa visit with shopping at the world’s largest mall, Shinsigae, next door or exploring nearby attractions.
+The location makes it easy to combine your spa visit with shopping at the world’s largest mall, Shinsegae, next door or exploring nearby attractions.

 An outdoor footbath with seats and a green and floral background for Spa Land Busan

-Spa culture is so ingrained in Korea that locals are at ease with nudity from a young age.
+Spa culture is so ingrained in Korean life that locals are at ease with it from a young age.

 Check-In Process

-Upon arrival, you’ll pay the entrance fee and receive an electronic wristband that serves as both your locker key and a record of any extras you purchase.
+You’ll pay the entrance fee at the door and receive an electronic wristband that serves as your locker key and payment method for any extras.

 No need to carry cash!